rtansf/cubify/README.md

 The second argument is the name of the cube set.
 The third argument is the display name of the cube set.
 The fourth argument is the name of the CSV file that contains our data.

-A cube set is essentially a container for cubes of certain types which are linked together.
-There are 3 types of cubes in a cube set: "source", "binned" and "aggregated".
-A cube set consists of one and only one source cube, one and only one binned cube, and zero or more aggregated cubes.

 In our tutorial, once createCubeSet returns successfully, our purchasesCubeSet contains a "source" cube reflecting the original data imported from purchases.csv.
 To get the source cube rows, call getSourceCubeRows like so: